A Little Night Music: Opera companies and concerts

 The musical has also become part of the repertoire of a few opera companies.
 Michigan Opera Theatre was the first major American opera company to present the work in 1983, and again in November 2009.
 Light Opera Works (Evanston, Illinois) produced the work in August 1983.
-New York City Opera staged it in 1990, 1991 and 2003, the Houston Grand Opera in 1999, the Los Angeles Opera in 2004, and Hartford Opera Theater in 2014.
-New York City Opera's production in August 1990 and July 1991 (a total of 18 performances) won the 1990 Drama Desk Award for Outstanding Revival and was telecast on the PBS show Live at Lincoln Center on November 7, 1990.
+The New York City Opera staged it in 1990, 1991 and 2003, the Houston Grand Opera in 1999, the Los Angeles Opera in 2004, and Hartford Opera Theater in 2014.
+The New York City Opera's production in August 1990 and July 1991 (a total of 18 performances) won the 1990 Drama Desk Award for Outstanding Revival and was telecast on the PBS show Live at Lincoln Center on November 7, 1990.
 The cast included both stage performers: Sally Ann Howes and George Lee Andrews as Desiree and Frederik and opera regular Regina Resnik as Madame Armfeldt (in 1991).

-The 2003 production featured a young Anna Kendrick as Fredrika Armfeldt, alongside Jeremy Irons as Frederik, Juliet Stevenson as Desiree, Claire Bloom as Madame Armfeldt, Danny Gurwin as Henrik, Michele Pawk as Charlotte, Jessiva Boevers as Petra, Kristin Huxhold as Anne and Marc Kudisch as Carl-Magnus.
+The 2003 New York City Opera production featured a young Anna Kendrick as Fredrika Armfeldt, alongside Jeremy Irons as Frederik, Juliet Stevenson as Desiree, Claire Bloom as Madame Armfeldt, Danny Gurwin as Henrik, Michele Pawk as Charlotte, Jessica Boevers as Petra, Kristin Huxhold as Anne and Marc Kudisch as Carl-Magnus.

 The 2003 production was revived at Los Angeles Opera in July 2004.
 Kudish, Pawk, Gurwin and Boevers returned alongside Judith Ivey as Desiree, Zoe Caldwell as Madame Armfeldt, Victor Garber as Frederik, Laura Benanti as Anne and Kristen Bell as Fredrika.

 Opera Australia presented the piece in Melbourne in May 2009, starring Sigrid Thornton as Desiree Armfeldt and Nancye Hayes as Madame Armfeldt.
 The production returned in 2010 at the Sydney Opera House with Anthony Warlow taking on the role of Fredrik Egerman.
 The production was directed by Stuart Maunder, designed by Roger Kirk, and conducted by Andrew Greene.
 Opera Theatre of Saint Louis performed the musical in June 2010.
 Designer Isaac Mizrahi directed and designed the production, with a cast that included Amy Irving, Siân Phillips, and Ron Raines as Fredrik Egerman.

 The piece has also become a popular choice for amateur musical theatre and light opera companies.
 In 2017, the musical was performed by students at The Royal Academy of Dramatic Art.